arpitkasaudhan/fgecom/README.md

     ```bash
     npm run start
     ```
- - The server is running on http://localhost:3000`
+ - The Frontend is running on http://localhost:3000`

 4. **Deploy to Backend Repository**:

+    ```bash
+    npm run build
+    ```

-    - After building, copy the contents of the `build` folder and place them in the backend repository's public directory.
+    - After building, copy the contents of the `build` folder and place them in the backend repository's main directory.

 ### Backend Setup